otahontas/dotfiles/ARCH_INSTALL.md

     ```
     useradd -m -g users -G wheel,input,video,docker -s /bin/zsh USERNAME
     passwd USERNAME
-    EDITOR=vi visudo (uncomment sudo access for wheel)
+    EDITOR=nvim visudo (uncomment sudo access for wheel)

     ```
     - exit, umount -R /mnt and reboot
 - After install stuff
     - login with created account
-    - Enable and start systemd-resolved and iwd, connect to wifi
-    - (install firefox if needed)
+    - Connect to wifi (with iwd and systemd-resolved on this setup)
     - Clone this repo
     - Install packages with `pacman -S --needed - < packages/pkglist.txt`
     - Install aur packages
     - Symlink .pam_environment with installation_scripts/create_pam_symlink.sh
     - Reboot
-    - Initialize etckeeper with `sudo etckeeper commit "init"` (or copy previous etc folder from backup, if you have one)
     - Check that files in boot and etc (like bootloader and systemd services) listed in this repo are in place in system /boot and /etc too
     - Run installation_scripts/install_dotfiles.sh
     - Unmute alsa